 Reserved viewing areas are solely for the use of disabled ticket-holders with one companion, subject to above conditions, and are free of charge.
-Please advise when booking your ticket whether you require VA access.
+If required, once you have secured your tickets, email the office with your booking reference requesting VA access.
 We will add this booking to your ticket purchase.

 Vehicle access and parking

-Full details on vehicle access to viewing areas and on disabled car parking arrangements will be provided at the festival office when collecting tickets.
+Full details on vehicle access to viewing areas and on disabled car parking arrangements will be provided closer to the festival.
 Parking for disabled drivers can be provided, though this is very limited and should be pre-booked.
 There will be better access for disabled people who arrive as passengers and can be dropped off.
 Please be aware that vehicle curfews will be in operation at certain times when pedestrian footfall is at its peak.

 Keep us up to date